 While most homes opt for internet plans that promise speeds of around 100 to 300 Mbps, some people prefer higher-speed service.
 If your plan promises download speeds that top 300 Mbps, you'll want a cable modem that can take advantage of that greater performance.
 Netgear's CM600 is the best cable modem for those higher speeds.

-Netgear's modem doesn't use the same Intel Puma 6 chipset that's been blamed for latency issues with some other high-speed modems.
+Netgear's modem doesn't use the same Intel Puma 6 chipset that's been blamed for latency issues with some other high-speed modems, such as the Arris Surfboard SB6190.
 (There's a firmware update that resolves this issue, though ISPs roll out such updates on their own schedule.)
-Because of that, you can expect reliable performance without the lags reported by users with Puma-6-powered modems.
+Because of that, you can expect reliable performance from the Netgear CM600 without the lags reported by users with Puma-6-powered modems.

 The CM600 is a little on the tall side, but it's got a funky futuristic look.
 Like other Netgear modems, it has a one-year warranty.